kessenma/364_Final/README.md

 - [ x] Include at least two uses of `url_for`.
 (HINT: Likely you'll need to use this several times, really.)

-- [ ] Have at least 5 view functions that are not included with the code we have provided.
+- [ x] Have at least 5 view functions that are not included with the code we have provided.
 (But you may have more! *Make sure you include ALL view functions in the app in the documentation and navigation as instructed above.*)

 ## Additional Requirements for additional points -- an app with extra functionality!